Siargao is a remote island that is entirely covered in coconut palm trees and all around the island are tourist spots all worth discovering.

 Check our detailed guide to Pacifico and north Siargao.

 How to Get Around Siargao

-That is the best way to get yourself to Siargao’s best corners and all the tourist spots.
-Scooters and motorbikes are the main mode of transport for both locals and tourists.
+One of the best way to get yourself to Siargao’s best corners and all the tourist spots is by scooter.

 Roads are good throughout the island.